CP1401/Practicals/README.md

 ## Practical Content
 Practical numbers do not necessarily correspond to weeks.
-E.g. some subject offerings run in 10 weeks, some in 13 weeks. **If you are enrolled in a six-week offering please go [here for your pracs](https://github.com/CP1401/Practicals/tree/six-weeks).**
+E.g., some subject offerings run in 10 weeks, some in 13 weeks. **If you are enrolled in a six-week offering please [go here for your pracs](https://github.com/CP1401/Practicals/tree/six-weeks).**

 * [Practical 01 - Problem Solving](./prac_01)
 * [Practical 02 - Input, Processing and Output](./prac_02)